dthedens/chicken-byte-blob/README.md

 <procedure>(byte-blob-set!
 BYTE-BLOB I V) => VOID</procedure>

-Sets the i-th element of the given byte-blob to the signed byte {{V}}.
+Sets the i-th element of the given byte-blob to the signed byte `V`.

 <procedure>(byte-blob-uset!
 BYTE-BLOB I V) => VOID</procedure>

-Sets the i-th element of the given byte-blob to the unsigned byte {{V}}.
+Sets the i-th element of the given byte-blob to the unsigned byte `V`.

 <procedure>(byte-blob-append BYTE-BLOB BYTE-BLOB) => BYTE-BLOB </procedure>